nopnop2002/esp-idf-ftpClient/README.md

 	```
 	![Image](https://github.com/user-attachments/assets/3fc731ff-b081-4807-9b34-c8aa8513a6e2)

-- FTP Server using python
+- Using Python FTP Server
 	You can set up an FTP server with [this](https://github.com/nopnop2002/esp-idf-ftpClient/tree/master/python-ftp-server) script.
+	Use port number 2121.

 # Using FAT file system on SPI peripheral SDCARD